How to create a work breakdown structure and why you should

 Work breakdown structure template

-To get you started, here are a number of work breakdown structure templates you can use.
+To get you started, here are several work breakdown structure templates you can use.
 Simply click to open the template, and then customize the information, layout, and design.

 Learn moreAbout Lucidchart